Solar Incentives and Financing Options

 $0 Down EastRise Credit Union Green Loans

 $0 Down Solar Loans are a simple solution to the upfront cost of a solar installation.
-You will pay a low monthly fee for 7 or 12 years, that assumes the price of the installation after the 30% Federal ITC tax credit.
+You will pay a low monthly fee for 7 or 12 years.
 This is typically the lowest monthly payment option available to customers.
 Green Loans are made possible through our trusted Vermont State Employees Credit Union, now called EastRise Credit Union.
 We will provide estimates for these loans on your proposal, and advise you to talk to a representative today to learn more.
 Please visit our EastRise website for more information.

 Net Metering